packit/packit.dev/content/packit-as-a-service/_index.md

 If all jobs ([propose_downstream](/configuration/#supported-jobs)), defined in `packit.yaml` file, finished successfully, then the issue is automatically closed.

-Only project collaborators can propose new update.
+Only project collaborators can propose a new update.